izzyx6/Lab-Coursework-CE880/README.md

 To fix this issue, you can use the assert math.isclose statement to check if the values are close to the expected values within a certain tolerance, specified by the rel_tol argument.

-For example, you can modify the test case as follows:

 ## OUTCOME